 Long Island has long been a dream destination for many New Yorkers — close to the city, surrounded by beaches, and filled with established communities.
-But in recent years, more and more Long Islanders are looking south, with Northeast Florida — particularly St. Augustine and Palm Coast — becoming a top relocation spot.
-High housing costs, heavy taxes, and chilly winters in New York are motivating families, retirees, and even young professionals to explore a better quality of life in Florida.
+But in recent years, more and more Long Islanders are looking south, with Northeast Florida — particularly St. Augustine FL and Palm Coast — becoming a top relocation spot.

 So, why are Long Islanders choosing Northeast Florida?
 Let’s dive into the major reasons.